Canon T6i vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the T6i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the T6i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T6i was succeeded by the Canon T7i.
+Both the T6i and the K-3 II have been discontinued, but can regularly be found used on ebay.
+The T6i was replaced by the Canon T7i, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.

 So what is the bottom line?
 Is the Canon T6i better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.